payPan22/udacity-log-analysis-project/README.md

 ## Requirements
-Python 2 - The code uses ver 2.7.2
+1. Python 2 - The code uses ver 2.7.2
-Vagrant - A virtual environment builder and manager VirtualBox - An open source virtualiztion product.
+2. Vagrant - A virtual environment builder and manager
+3. VirtualBox - An open source virtualization product.

 ## Access the project